PyxelM/alucinara/content/materials/wood.md

 %%

 ## Overview
 Wood is the main organic material of trees.
 It, designed to give structure and solidity, is commonly used as a building material.
-Its appearance can vary by species or type, similarly its qualities can vary, such as hardness or transparency to alucinara.
+Its appearance can vary by species or type, similarly its qualities can vary, such as hardness or transparency to Alucinara.

 ## Types
 ### Brown